intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 In case two or more containers of the same Pod require to use the same GPU, GAS supports `gas-same-gpu` Pod annotation (value is a list of container names) that tells GAS which containers should only be given the same GPU.
-In case if neither of the GPUs on the node have enough available resources for all containers listed in such annotation, the current node will not be used for scheduling.
+In case none of the GPUs on the node have enough available resources for all containers listed in such annotation, the current node will not be used for scheduling.